- Home

 ERCOT New Generator Commissioning Checklist

-Used by QSEs to complete required testing for new generating unit start-ups in the QSE's market and control systems, as well as ERCOT's operation and marketing systems.
+Checklist used by QSEs to complete required testing for new generating unit start-ups in the QSE's market and control systems, as well as ERCOT's operation and marketing systems.
 It is also required to receive expressed approval to connect to the ERCOT grid.

 QSE Acknowledgement